mthouv/Generator_QID/README.md

 * -d [directory1] [directory2] ...  :   Loads the files contained in the
 directories into the model.
-* -f [file1] [file2] …   :   Loads the files into the model
+* -f [file1] [file2] …   :   Loads the files into the model.
-* -tdb [dataset]    :    Loads a Jena TDB dataset into the model
+* -tdb [dataset]    :    Loads a Jena TDB dataset into the model.
-* -zipcode [start] [range]   :  Sets the starting value as well as the range for the generation of zipcodes
+* -zipcode [start] [range]   :  Sets the starting value as well as the range for the generation of zipcodes.
 * -out [directory]   :    Sets the path of the directory in which the files are to be created.